 How To End a Thank-You Letter

-Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank-you note should always be followed by a comma.
+Whether it's a simple "Thank you" or a more formal "Thank you for your assistance in this matter," the closing statement in your thank-you email should always be followed by a comma.
 Then, skip down a line and write your name.

 If you’re writing a letter that you’ll print out and mail, leave two spaces between the complimentary closing and your typed name.
-This is where you will sign your name in ink.
+This is where you will sign your name in black or blue ink.

 Closing Options for Thank-You Letters